techiemum/Xplory/README.md

 ## R9	Utilises a formal testing framework
 ## R10	A link (URL) to your deployed website
 ## R11	A link to your GitHub repository (repo)
-Ensure the repo is accessible by your educators!
 ## R12	The contents of your README.md as submitted for Full Stack App - Part A